Save Big During Samsung's Week-Long Early Black Friday Sale

-Samsung Early Black Friday Sale 2022: Shop Samsung Week Deals on Galaxy Phones, 8K TVs, and More
+Samsung Week Ends Today With Last-Chance Deals on TVs, Galaxy Phones, and More Before Black Friday

-Black Friday is a month away, but you can already score great deals on electronics and appliances without having the hassle of mall crowds right now during Samsung Week.
-Now through November 1, Samsung is celebrating its 53rd anniversary with deep discounts on its innovative televisions, smartphones, tablets, and appliances.
+Black Friday is quickly approaching, but you can already score great deals on electronics and appliances without having the hassle of mall crowds right now during Samsung Week.
+For one last day today, Samsung is celebrating its 53rd anniversary with deep discounts on its innovative televisions, smartphones, tablets, and appliances.
 Ahead of Black Friday, Samsung's week-long sale event is offering epic deals on its hottest products.

 All week long, you can save thousands of dollars on Samsung's most popular products.
 If you're in the market for a new television, you can enjoy the stunning picture quality of quantum matrix technology and take $1,700 off a 65-inch Neo QLED 8K Smart TV.
 Looking to treat yourself or a loved one to a phone upgrade?
 You can get a Galaxy S22 for as low as $50 with eligible trade-ins.
 Samsung is also launching Deals of the Day with exclusive deals on best-selling products — such as the Galaxy Z Flip4 and smart washers and dryers — available for 24 hours only.

-Below, we've rounded up the best deals to take advantage of during Samsung Week 2022 before the sale ends tomorrow.
-Be sure to check back here so you don't miss out on exclusive savings offered during the Deals of the Day.
+Below, we've rounded up the best deals to take advantage of during Samsung Week 2022 before the sale ends tonight.

 The nearly edge-to-edge display of this TV means you can watch distraction-free, while brilliant colors and a mini LED-powered picture make for the ultimate viewing experience.